samuelrieder/jaswig.github.io/_posts/2016-09-30-transparency-part-1.markdown

 * where and by whom our products are made
 * how much they cost us (-> so how much we are making on each and every desk we sell)
-* what we have as overhead,
+* what we have as overhead
-* how much we earn,
+* how much we earn
-* which overhead we have,
+* which overhead we have
 * how the shares are distributed
 * who is in charge of which piece of the Jaswig machine ☺
 * the books we read